Catacomb of Callixtus: 4th century

+Paintings

+The tomb contains early paintings with Christian themes.
+In the early 20th century, researchers began to photograph and make colored photographs of the paintings.
+Joseph Wilpert (1857-1944) directed photographs to be taken by "Pompeo Sansaini, accompanied by his son Renato."
+These were printed on salted paper and hand colored with watercolors by Carlo Tabanelli, who sat in front of the artworks in the catacombs to accurately reproduce the colors.
+Approximately 600 of these photographed, hand colored paintings exist today.

 In popular culture

-In the novel Ben-Hur: A Tale of the Christ by Lew Wallace, Judah Ben-Hur, along with his wife Esther and Malluch, decide to build the catacomb.
+In the novel Ben-Hur: A Tale of the Christ by Lew Wallace, Judah Ben-Hur, along with his wife Esther and Malluch, decide to donate their fortunes to the Christian community in Rome.
+The donations are eventually used to help build the catacombs.

 In the novel The Marble Faun by Nathaniel Hawthorne, chapters 3 and 4 describe a visit to the catacomb.
 As it was published in 1860, this is an early literary description of the recently discovered site.